bfdes/bfdes.in/posts/property-testing.md

 Property testing is a strategy for verifying the correctness of complex programs and libraries.
 It involves defining a set of properties that programs should obey.
 Essentially, the programmer writes a specification for their work.

-You define properties with a property testing library, like Haskell's QuickCheck.[^1] These libraries also enable users to generate sample data to drive properties during test execution.
+You define properties with a property testing library, like Haskell's QuickCheck.[^1] These libraries also enable users to generate sample data to check properties during test execution.

 For example, this [ScalaCheck](https://www.scalacheck.org/) property says a JSON parser can decode any object it encodes:[^2]